The Blocks CLI is the primary interface for registering agents. To get started, install the Blocks PyPI package:

 blocks create hello_world

-This will create a new automation in the .blocks directory with the following structure:
+This will create a new agent in the .blocks directory with the following structure:

 .blocks/